KWYL

 KWYL (102.9 MHz) is a commercial FM radio station licensed to South Lake Tahoe, California, and serving the Reno metropolitan area.
-The station broadcasts in full 5.1 digital surround sound and has a Top 40 (CHR) radio format.
+The station broadcasts in full 5.1 digital surround sound and has a rhythmic contemporary radio format.
 It is owned by Cumulus Media.
 The studios and offices are located on Plumb Lane in South Reno.

 KWYL has an effective radiated power (ERP) of 39,000 watts.
 The transmitter is in New Washoe City, Nevada, near Slide Mountain, amid the towers for other Reno-area FM and TV stations.
 Programming can also be heard on a 250 watt FM translator, 106.1 K291AA in Battle Mountain, Nevada.

 History

 In April 1966, the station signed on the air as KTHO-FM at 103.1 MHz.
 It was owned by the Emerald Broadcasting Company, simulcasting the programming of its sister station KTHO 590 AM, both licensed then to Tahoe Valley, California.
 The licensing was changed to South Lake Tahoe when Tahoe Valley became part of the newly incorporated City of South Lake Tahoe.
 The AM-FM simulcast format featured middle of the road music per the Billboard magazine "Easy Listening" charts.
 KTHO-AM-FM also used news and information from ABC News Radio.

 In 1973, KTHO-FM started a separately programmed beautiful music format that was largely automated.
 Later, its call sign was changed to KZFR ("K-Zephyr"), then briefly another change, but changed again to KZFF when its sought previous KZFR letters had already been reassigned elsewhere.

 In the early 1980s, the station slightly shifted its dial position from 103.1 to 102.9 which allowed more coverage from a new transmitter location atop Genoa Peak on the eastern side of Lake Tahoe.
 A new ownership of the AM-FM combo sold-off the FM station to a Carson City, Nevada, operator who made another change of call-letters but that station was short-lived.
 Ultimately, and with another change of ownership, the transmitter site was moved again, to Slide Mountain, NV, affording greatly increased power and coverage.
 With its current call-sign KWYL at 102.9 and broadcasting from Reno, NV, it remains licensed as a South Lake Tahoe, CA station.

 KWYL began broadcasting in 2001 as "Wild 93.7", but in 2003 switched frequencies to 102.9, giving the station more signal coverage.
 Prior to this change, it was a rhythmic oldies outlet known as KGVN ("93.7 The Groove") from 2000 to 2001.